Prepare flood plans

 - Checklist and action plan (National Flood Forum)

-Don’t forget, if you have any questions, you can always contact us.
+Don’t forget, if you have any questions, you can always contact us

-Property flood resilience (PFR)
+Property flood resilience measures

 Property flood resilience (PFR) is the term used to describe measures that can be fitted to your property or surrounding land or buildings that will help protect it from flooding.